vervallsweg/cast-web-api/README.md

 # cast-web-api
-Quick and dirty Node.js web API for Google Cast enabled devices.
+Web API for Google Cast enabled devices, based on the [node-castv2](https://github.com/thibauts/node-castv2 "node-castv2") implementation by thibauts.

-This simple web API is based on the awesome [node-castv2](https://github.com/thibauts/node-castv2 "node-castv2") implementation by thibauts.
+This API is only intendend to be used on your local network **not for hosting on the public internet**.

-However my code is **verry badly written and experimental, not intendend for any production environment!**

 ## Installation
 Install cast-web-api as a command line utility.
 Check your permissions first!